SSWConsulting/SSW.Rules.Content/rules/remote-desktop-manager/rule.md

 ### Drawbacks of using Microsoft Remote Desktop Connection

-* Every time we need to RDP, we have to manually type the IP address or computer name
+* Every time you need to RDP, you have to manually type the IP address or computer name
 * List of IPs or device names is not available